wp-plugins/role-scoper/readme.txt

 * BugFix : PHP Warning "Invalid argument supplied for foreach()" with some custom taxonomy configurations
 * Compat : WPML - other language categories included in Post Edit form for non-Administrators
 * BugFix : Non-Administrators could not edit tags (since 1.3.35)
+* BugFix : New child terms in custom taxonomies were excluded from terms listing until RS re-activation, in some situations

 = 1.3.39 - 16 May 2011 =
 * BugFix : Another one-line change to eliminate a Fatal Error on WP 3.2 Beta